unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

   ui.show(resultGroup, bestFit, "best fit")
 ```

 The samples allow us to infer much more about the distribution.
-We can for example, estimate the expected position of
+For example, we can estimate the expected position of
 any point in the model and the variance from the samples:

 ```scala mdoc:silent